 Although arguably the better experimenter, Redi had other motives for opposing Kircher, including protecting the business interests of the Medici (his own patrons) who sold their own antidotes.
 And Redi certainly didn't want Kircher's competition for Medici sponsorship.
 Kircher basically let Redi have the Medici, and focused on other patrons.

 Kircher's questionable notions didn't end with spontaneous generation and snakestones.
+He evidently believed in unicorns and griffins.
 He believed ideas that had circulated since medieval times about mountain ranges concealing networks of rivers and streams that were themselves linked with the world's ocean, the water occasionally forced underground by winds.
+He contended that water entered the globe through a giant whirlpool off the Norwegian coast (in fact, a big whirlpool system does exist in that region) and exited around the South Pole.
 He argued that subterranean sulfurous spirits seeded volcanoes.
+Whether or not he believed such a phenomenon (manmade or natural) was possible, he depicted a landscape resembling a human profile, starting a 17th-century trend.
 He thought mulberry trees could grow silkworms starting from the eggs of any other kind of bug.
 And according to science historian Paula Findlen, he was "perhaps the last naturalist to believe passionately in the reality of any papal dragon he saw."
-Findlen has also characterized Kircher's prose as "some of the most rebarbative, unreliable, undigested and polyglot the world has ever known, bursting at the seams with learning, overflowing with ideas and possibilities, and pointing confusingly in many different directions."
+Findlen has also characterized Kircher's prose as "some of the most rebarbative, unreliable, undigested and polyglot the world has ever known."
 He wasn't just good at being eccentric, he was good at catering to the public's eccentric, medieval tastes in the age of the Scientific Revolution.

-Yet Kircher rejected many beliefs common to the times.
+Still, Kircher continued rejecting many beliefs common to the times.
 While others pondered the existence of giants, he wondered where they could have found enough room to live and enough food to eat.
+(That said, rejecting the existence of giants was necessary to uphold the myth of a biblical flood; Noah and his family couldn't be giants, as some biblical passages implied, without sinking the Ark.)
 He criticized virtuoso Giambattista Della Porta for promoting belief in magic.
-He calculated that the height required for the Tower of Babel merely to reach the moon would catapult the earth out of its orbit — an interesting assertion considering, after Galileo's trial, Kircher wasn't supposed to talk about the earth even having an orbit.
+He calculated that the height required for the Tower of Babel merely to reach the moon would catapult the Earth out of its orbit — an interesting assertion considering, after Galileo's trial, Kircher wasn't supposed to talk about the Earth even having an orbit.
 He denied the existence of winged tortoises, flying cats and birds emerging from flowers (though he did write about a fish that turned into a bird each summer).
 He disliked miracles on the principle that nature was miraculous enough when it played by the rules.

 Beyond rejecting some wrong notions, he advanced some pretty good ones.
 When diminutive crosses began appearing on Neapolitans' clothing after an eruption at Vesuvius, he posed a better explanation than miracle or prodigy: rock-forming minerals were combining with volcanic ash, then fitting into the natural weave of the locals' clothes.
-He concluded that the earth couldn't have simply been "pressed together from clay and mud after the Flood, hardly different from some lump of cheese."
+He concluded that the Earth couldn't have simply been "pressed together from clay and mud after the Flood, hardly different from some lump of cheese."
 In studying volcanoes, he noted that they could release more molten lava than a single volcanic mountain could contain, and must tap activity deep underground.
 He realized that volcanic could activity could both destroy and build mountains.
 Some of his ideas about volcanism survived into the 20th century, and he was arguably the first to depict the Pacific "Ring of Fire" on a world map.
+He may have been among the first to describe the formation of sedimentary rocks in terms that approach a modern understanding.

 If you examine the powder of rotten wood under the Smicroscopium, an immense pullulation of little worms will be found, of which some are outfitted with little horns, some have wings of a sort, others are not unlike centipedes, and you will see eyes like little black dots along with noses . . .
 Because they themselves have been placed in the world with bodies so tiny that they are beyond the reach of the senses, how tiny can their little hearts be?
 How tiny must their little livers be, or their little stomachs, their cartilage and little nerves, their means of locomotion?

 Beyond his efforts to combat the plague and his curiosity cabinet, Kircher had other impacts on Rome.
 One of his many collaborations was with the sculptor and Baroque architect Gian Lorenzo Bernini on the Fountain of Four Rivers in the Piazza Navona.
 Kircher was to provide "expert" knowledge on some of the animals featured in the fountain, and to help erect the obelisk.
-(Like Hermes Trismegistus, the prized obelisk turned out to be a bit of an imposter; it was a Roman imitation, and about 1,500 years younger than Kircher estimated.)
+A popular spot with tourists today, the fountain was less beloved at the time.
+Its construction was funded by taxes on bread and wine.
+To ease the blow of the hated taxes, the Jesuits distributed loaves of bread at the statue's unveiling but still had to keep an eye out for rage-fueled rubbish dumped into the fountain.
+And, like Hermes Trismegistus, the prized obelisk turned out to be a bit of an imposter; it was a Roman imitation, and about 1,500 years younger than Kircher estimated.
 Years later, in late November 1680, the sculptor and the priest both breathed their last.
 Bernini's funeral overshadowed Kircher's, something that likely would have bothered the old priest.

 As a young man, Kircher's dark coloring had sometimes been attributed to an excess of black bile, meaning he was melancholic.
 That was taken to mean that he was pensive and cerebral.
 What history has preserved of Kircher suggests that this self-described "master of a hundred arts" was mostly cheerful and very confident, but he likely found his final years trying.
 His aches and pains grew, and the ranks of his critics swelled.
 Contemporaries occasionally pranked him with fake manuscripts that he naively interpreted.
 He lost influence with the Jesuits, who kicked his beloved Kircherianum out of the prestigious gallery and into smaller, harder-to-find quarters.
 One colleague blamed Kircher's age for his increasing irritability, and noted his "tendency to become suspicious."